Concept of creating back-end and front-end filters (filters on cube data and object data)

 SALES CROSS TAB AFTER APPLYING THE FRONT-END FILTER ON STATE

-Note: This article is based on ElegantJ BI Version 4.1.
-This may or may not be relevant to the ElegantJ BI version you may be using
+Note: This article is based on Smarten Version 5.X.
+This may or may not be relevant to the Smarten version you may be using